microsoft/ignite25-LAB531-accelerate-bi-with-azure-databricks-in-the-era-of-ai/README.md

 ### Lab 01: Data Transformation with Lakeflow Pipeline

-**🎯 What You'll Build:** A complete medallion architecture pipeline with 5 dimensions and 1 fact table **💼 Business Value:** Transform raw booking data into analytics-ready tables with data quality guarantees
+** What You'll Build:** A complete medallion architecture pipeline with 5 dimensions and 1 fact table ** Business Value:** Transform raw booking data into analytics-ready tables with data quality guarantees

 #### What is Lakeflow Spark Declarative Pipeline?

-Lakeflow (formerly called Delta Live Tables / DLT) is Databricks' framework for building reliable, maintainable data pipelines.
-Think of it as "autopilot for data engineering" - you declare what tables you want and how they relate, and Lakeflow handles the complexity:
-- Automatic dependency management
-- Built-in data quality checks
-- Change data capture (CDC) for tracking updates
-- Automatic retries and error handling
+Lakeflow Spark Declarative Pipelines is a declarative framework for developing and running batch and streaming data pipelines in SQL and Python.

 #### Architecture: Medallion Layers